freelawproject/free.law/content/pages/pacer-facts.md

 ### Written opinions are free on PACER, but how are they defined?

 After [downloading all of the written opinions][wor], we [completed a brief analysis (xlsx)][wor-charts] and discovered that courts are wildly inconsistent about marking documents as opinions.
-For example, in our analysis we discovered that the busiest court in the country, NY Eastern District (NYED), has about 10% as many written opinions as California's Central District, and that NYED comes in 20th place across the country when it should be first in terms of output.
+For example, in our analysis we discovered that the busiest court in the country, NY Southern District (NYSD), has about 10% as many written opinions as California's Central District, and that NYSD comes in 21st place across the country when it should be first in terms of output.

 <div class="left-image">
     <a href="{filename}/images/chart-of-written-opinions.png">